-With certain healthful oils being more heat stable than others, some of our ‘healthy’ cooking fats are damaged during the cooking process rendering their nutritional value void.
+With certain healthful oils being more heat stable than others, some of our “healthy” cooking fats are damaged during the cooking process rendering their nutritional value void.

 This handy guide will break down some of the most popular and nutritious cooking oils, showing you how and when to use them to get the very most out of them both in terms of flavor and nutrition.

 Phenomenally popular in all health-conscious diets, coconut oil is rich in fatty acids and healthy saturated fats.
-Coconut oil is readily digestible by the liver meaning it does not get stored as fat within the body.
-It also exhibits anti-bacterial, anti-inflammatory and anti-fungal properties.
+Coconut oil is readily digestible by the liver, meaning it does not get stored as fat within the body.
+It also exhibits antibacterial, anti-inflammatory and antifungal properties.

-Anti-inflammatory and loaded with antioxidants, extra virgin olive oil is said to be a key contributor the super healthful and nutrient dense Mediterranean diet.
-With cancer-fighting qualities and heart-protective properties, high-quality extra virgin olive oil should be a pantry staple.
+Anti-inflammatory and loaded with antioxidants, extra-virgin olive oil is said to be a key contributor the super healthful and nutrient dense Mediterranean diet.
+With cancer-fighting qualities and heart-protective properties, high-quality extra-virgin olive oil should be a pantry staple.

 A relatively new player on the oil market, avocado oil is gaining popularity in health food circles.
 Touted to ease the symptoms of arthritis and lower blood pressure, avocado oil is a nutrient-dense fat that retains its benefits both when used cold and when exposed to higher cooking temperatures.

-Good for – Frying, roasting, salad dressings
+Good for: Frying, roasting and salad dressings

 Touted to lower inflammation, support cardiovascular health and encourage healthy hair and nails, sesame oil is a healthier alternative to processed vegetable oil when used in moderation.
 Traditionally used in Asian cooking, sesame oil brings a distinct, nutty taste to a dish and is loaded with vitamins and minerals.

-Renowned for maintaining hair and nail health, hemp oil is a rich source of essential amino acids and contains smaller quantities of vitamins and minerals.
-Anti-inflammatory and rich in antioxidants, hemp oil is touted for its cancer preventative qualities.
+Renowned for maintaining hair and nail health, hemp seed oil is a rich source of essential amino acids and contains smaller quantities of vitamins and minerals.
+Anti-inflammatory and rich in antioxidants, hemp seed oil is touted for its cancer preventative qualities.